Basic Quantum Algorithms: Solving SAT with Grover's algorithm

-To implement the circuit that evaluates formula $f(a,b,c)$, we use the techniques of Sec.~\ref{sec:circ_Boolean_fcn}.
-Since the $f(a,b,c)$ has exactly two assignments that evaluate to True, $abc=101$ and $abc=111$, the number of iterations is $t=1$.
+To implement the circuit that evaluates the formula $f(a,b,c)$, we use the techniques of Section~\ref{sec:circ_Boolean_fcn}.
+Since $f(a,b,c)$ has exactly two assignments that evaluate to True, $abc=101$ and $abc=111$, the number of iterations is $t=1$.
 Then, the circuit

 returns a satisfying assignment $i_1i_2i_3$ with probability 1, that is, $f(i_1,i_2,i_3)=1$.
 In general, the output has a success probability strictly smaller than 1, but greater than or equal to $1-1/N$.
 The only exception is the case $t=1$, which happens when $\theta=\pi/3$, or equivalently when